 Section 1.
-The Executive Council shall be composed of the six elected officers plus three additional councilors elected from the membership of the Society.
+The Executive Council shall be composed of the seven elected officers plus three additional councilors elected from the membership of the Society.
 At the first annual meeting one councilor will be elected to serve until the second annual meeting, one shall be elected to serve until the third annual meeting, and one shall be elected to serve until the fourth annual meeting.
 At each annual meeting after the first, one councilor shall be elected by the membership to a three-year term of office.

 Section 2.
 The Executive Council shall provide the general direction for and control of the affairs of the association.
 In addition to the duties customarily performed by the Council it shall:

 1. Transact all business necessary and proper for the efficient management of the Society.

 2. Establish dues and fees, payment schedules, and any reimbursements deemed appropriate.

 3. Confirm membership and terminate members who resign from the Society or who, given good cause, are voted out of the society by a two-thirds vote of the Executive Council.

 4. Fill vacancies on the Executive Council.

 5. Appoint a By-Laws committee from the Executive Council and membership at large to make recommendations for changes to these By-Laws for consideration of the members at the annual meeting or a special meeting for said purpose.